What is the registration deadline for Pennsylvania?

 Is Election Day registration allowed?

-No. In Pennsylvania, you must be registered by April 22 to vote in the May 2013 Municipal Primary.
+No. In Pennsylvania, you must be registered by October 7 to vote in the November 2013 Municipal Election.

 Where can I get voter registration forms?